List of Lilo & Stitch characters: Jumba Jookiba

 Jumba's greatest asset is his abnormally high IQ, hindered only by a few small and occasional lapses in memory.
 His penchant for creating numerous destructive, complex experiments and machinery is nearly unrivaled, and his creation 626 is proof of his genius, being nearly unbeatable, as well as one of the most formidable fighters in the galaxy.
 He has also completely memorized the number and technical info on every one of Stitch's "cousins" he created.

 Jumba graduated from Evil Genius University with Jacques von Hämsterviel, his lab partner.
 Shortly afterward, it is said the two opened up a joke shop together.
 When Jumba became the lead scientist of Galaxy Defense Industries, the two began work on Jumba's experiments.

 In the first film, Jumba is incarcerated, but later released and sent to Earth with Pleakley to recapture one of his creations, Experiment 626.
 He was later quietly left on Earth (likely to avoid becoming a nuisance elsewhere in the galaxy) and has become a part of Lilo's extended family.
 After Stitch suffers glitches due to his life energy depleting in Lilo & Stitch 2: Stitch Has a Glitch, Jumba builds a new fusion chamber to recharge him, although it seemingly fails until Lilo's love for Stitch revives him.
 In Lilo & Stitch: The Series, he assists the main duo in hunting down, capturing, and rehabilitating his genetic experiments.
 He is later rewarded for his efforts by getting access to his lab back in Leroy & Stitch, but by the end of the film, he willingly returns to be with Lilo and her ʻohana again.

-Jumba also appears in the video games of the franchise, and in other Disney crossover games like Disney Friends, Kingdom Hearts Birth by Sleep, or Disney Magic Kingdoms.
+Jumba also appears in the video games of the franchise and in other Disney crossover games, including Disney Friends, Kingdom Hearts Birth by Sleep, and Disney Magic Kingdoms.

 Jumba is one of the several Disney Animation characters who appear in the short film Once Upon a Studio gathering for a group photo.

 In the live-action film, Jumba is depicted in a more malevolent way and serves as the main antagonist of the film.
 While he still provides some comic relief, he is primarily portrayed without any of his animated counterpart's redeeming qualities.
 He is much more hostile towards Pleakley, hates humans, and belittles sentimental feelings, going as far as to damage Pelekais' house and their belongings on purpose after the Grand Councilwoman calls off her deal.